 Huang keeps her classes lively, fun, interactive, and relevant to her students' interests.
 She believes strongly in the practical application of language and strives to give her students the tools they need to travel to China, Taiwan, Hong Kong, or other Chinese-speaking countries to broaden their horizons, further their study, and pursue their dreams.

 Besides teaching undergraduates, Huang trains and mentors the graduate students who conduct her drill classes.
-She also currently serves as the EALL Chinese Language Program Coordinator.
+She also currently serves as the EALL Chinese Language Program Coordinator A.

-In her personal life, Huang enjoys hiking, creative projects, and Japanese anime.
+In her personal life, Huang enjoys traveling, creative projects, and Japanese anime.
 She is the founder of the UO Cosplay Bu.